freddik/playground-2owplW8D/markdowns/welcome.md

 Like the above we will calculate for every word and multiply using the above probability.
 The results for the one who have higher probability won.

-You won Lottery belongs to spam category
+"You won Lottery"  belongs to spam category

 # Naive Bayes Multinomial Demo